 - 15. The scope of the Internal Audit Consortium encompasses the examination and evaluation of the adequacy and effectiveness of each organisation's governance, risk management and internal control processes in relation to each organisation's defined goals and objectives. - 16.
-The Audit Consortium's remit covers all functions and services for which the Council's are responsible and this extends to the entire control environment of the organisations and not just financial controls. - 17.
-The Consortium will objectively examine, evaluate and report on the adequacy of the control environment as a contribution to the proper, economic, efficient and effective use of resources. - 18.
+The Audit Consortium's remit covers all functions and services for which the Council's are responsible and this extends to the entire risk management, governance and internal control processes of the organisations and not just financial controls. - 17.
+The Consortium will objectively examine, evaluate and report on the adequacy of the risk management, governance and internal controls in place as a contribution to the proper, economic, efficient and effective use of resources. - 18.
 The internal audit service will be delivered on the basis of a risk assessment of auditable areas at each of the partner authorities.
 A predominantly systems based approach to most audits will be adopted. - 19.
-The internal control system comprises the whole network of systems established within each partner authority to provide reasonable assurance that corporate objectives will be achieved, with particular reference to: - Consistency of operations with established objectives and goals, - The reliability and integrity of financial and operational information, - The effectiveness and efficiency of operations and programmes, - Safeguarding of assets and interests from losses of all kinds, including those arising from fraud, irregularity and corruption, - Compliance with laws, regulations, policies, procedures and contracts, - The economic and efficient use of resources (value for money) and effective monitoring systems and optimum use of performance management information. - 20.
+The risk management, governance and internal control processes comprises the whole network of systems established within each partner authority to provide reasonable assurance that corporate objectives will be achieved, with particular reference to: - Consistency of operations with established objectives and goals, - The reliability and integrity of financial and operational information, - The effectiveness and efficiency of operations and programmes, - Safeguarding of assets and interests from losses of all kinds, including those arising from fraud, irregularity and corruption, - Compliance with laws, regulations, policies, procedures and contracts, - The economic and efficient use of resources (value for money) and effective monitoring systems and optimum use of performance management information. - 20.
 With the introduction of the PSIAS, internal audit may also provide "consultancy" services.
 This work could take any form, provided that the independence of the service is not compromised, but will typically include special reviews or assignments where requested by management, which fall outside the approved plan and for which a contingency is included in the audit plan.
 There will be no significant consultancy work undertaken without the approval of the relevant Audit Committee.